iburzynski/jambhala/cardano-cli/tutorial/01-simple-transfer.md

 We now have addresses for our transaction parties, but they don't contain any funds to make transactions with.

 Copy Alice's wallet address from the previous step and fund the wallet with 10,000 Test ADA from the [Testnet Faucet](https://docs.cardano.org/cardano-testnet/tools/faucet).

+>Make sure to select the correct `Environment` at the Testnet Faucet.
+By default Jambhala uses the `Preview Testnet`.

 >Make sure to use the address generated for **your** Alice wallet, not the sample output provided above - otherwise you'll fund the wrong Alice!